-2. 1 By making a Booking, the Client confirms that, on behalf of itself and each member of its Party, it has the appropriate level of expertise in order to participate in the Course stated in the Booking and has read and understood these Terms and Conditions.
+2.1 By making a Booking, the Client confirms that, on behalf of itself and each member of its Party, it has the appropriate level of expertise in order to participate in the Course stated in the Booking and has read and understood these Terms and Conditions.

-2.2 Upon receipt of a Booking from a Client, the Company shall confirm availability of, and eligibility with respect to the Course requested and if accepted by the Company, the Company shall send the Invoice requesting payment of the Deposit by the Client within 10 working days after the date on which the Invoice is sent to the Client, unless alternative arrangements have been agreed in writing with the Company, or unless otherwise stated in the Invoice.
+2.2 Upon receipt of a Booking from a Client, the Company shall confirm the availability of, and eligibility with respect to, the Course requested and, if accepted by the Company, the Company shall send the Invoice requesting payment of the Deposit by the Client within 10 working days of the date on which the Invoice is sent to the Client, unless alternative arrangements have been agreed in writing with the Company, or unless otherwise stated in the Invoice.

-2.3 Given the specialist nature of the Courses, the Company reserves the right to accept or reject any Booking in its absolute discretion which shall include refusing Bookings if, in the Company’s reasonable opinion, the Client and/or a member of its Party is (are) not suitable to participate in the Course due to the physical nature of the Course and would thus require an unreasonable level of supervision and/or assistance on the Course and/or by Course Suppliers.
+2.3 Given the specialist nature of the Courses, the Company reserves the right in its absolute discretion to accept or reject any Booking.
+The Company is entitled to refuse a Booking if, in the Company’s reasonable opinion, the Client and/or a member of its Party is (are) not suitable to participate in the Course due to the physical nature of the Course, or a medical condition, and would thus require an unreasonable level of supervision and/or assistance on the Course and/or by Course Suppliers.

 2.4 Upon receipt of the Deposit, the Company shall send a Booking Confirmation to the Client within 10 working days and accordingly the Booking is confirmed.
 The Booking Confirmation, together with these Terms and Conditions, forms the agreement made between us and which confirms to you all the details regarding your holiday.
 Please check your Booking Confirmation carefully.
 If you have any questions or anything does not appear to be right, please contact the Company immediately.

-2.5 In the event that the Client does not receive the Booking Confirmation within 10 working days of the Deposit being made by the Client, the Client shall immediately contact the Company so that the Company can locate the funds relating to the relevant Deposit and confirm the status of the Booking accordingly.
+2.5 In the event that the Client does not receive the Booking Confirmation within 10 working days of the Deposit being made by the Client, the Client shall immediately contact the Company so that the Company can confirm the status of the Booking accordingly.

 2.6 Upon receipt of the Booking Confirmation, the Client should thoroughly check all of the details and inform the Company immediately in the event of any incorrect information.
-It is the responsibility of the Client to ensure that all information (including the contact email and mobile telephone number details and any such contact mobile telephone number details should be a mobile number that will work in the country in which the Course shall take place and one that will be with the Client on the day of travel) provided to the Company or contained in the Booking Documents is correct.
+It is the responsibility of the Client to ensure that all information provided to the Company or contained in the Booking Documents is correct, including the contact email and mobile telephone number details, and that any such contact mobile telephone number details are for a mobile number that will work in the country in which the Course shall take place and one that will be with the Client on the day of travel.

-2.7 The Company accepts no responsibility whatsoever for misinformation given by a Client.
-Any failure to provide the Booking Confirmation and/or contact the Client regarding the Course resulting from the Company having incorrect information shall be deemed to be the fault of the Client.
+2.7 The Company accepts no responsibility whatsoever for incorrect information given by a Client.
+Any failure to provide the Booking Confirmation and/or contact the Client regarding the Course resulting from the Company having incorrect information shall be the fault of the Client.

 2.8 All Booking Confirmations are subject to the eligibility criteria set out in clause 3 below.

-2.9 Where a Booking is made for and on behalf of two or more Persons (or where the Client making the Booking is making a Booking for and on behalf of other Persons (rather than themselves)), the Client making the Booking shall be deemed to do so on the basis that such Client acts as an agent for both or all Persons within the Party and acknowledges and accepts these Terms and Conditions for and on behalf of each member of the Party.
-For the avoidance of doubt, the Client is deemed to acknowledge and accept these Terms and Conditions when accepting a quote for a Booking and/or when confirming a Booking and/or making any payment, in each case for themselves and for all other Persons within the Party.
+2.9 Where a Booking is made for or on behalf of two or more Persons (or where the Client making the Booking is making a Booking for or on behalf of other Persons (rather than themselves)), the Client making the Booking shall do so on the basis that the Client acts as an agent for both or all Persons within the Party and acknowledges and accepts these Terms and Conditions for and on behalf of each member of the Party.
+For the avoidance of doubt, the Client acknowledges and accepts these Terms and Conditions when accepting a quote for a Booking and/or when confirming a Booking and/or making any payment, in each case for themselves and for all other Persons within the Party.
 The Client will be the designated contact point for every Person included in the Booking and is responsible for keeping the Company updated with all relevant information.
 The Client warrants and represents that it has obtained all required consents for every Person included in the Booking, has the authority to make such booking on and that any information provided on behalf of another Person is complete and accurate.

-2.10 Unless other alternative arrangements have been agreed in writing with the Company or unless stated in the Invoice, the Client shall be required to pay the remaining balance due by 90 days prior to the start date of the Course.
+2.10 Unless other alternative arrangements have been agreed in writing with the Company or unless stated in the Invoice, the Client shall be required to pay the remaining balance due by no later than 90 days prior to the start date of the Course.

 2.11 To the extent that the Client fails to pay the remaining balance by 90 days prior to the start date of the Course, the Company reserves the right to cancel the Client’s place, and each member of its Party’s place, on that Course and accordingly the Course will be deemed to be cancelled by the Client.
 For the avoidance of doubt, the Company shall not be obliged to refund any Deposit paid by such Client.